Create an e-commerce customer journey map with a free tool

 Buying and selling products on the internet is as popular as ever.
 There are many small and medium sized businesses entering online shopping space thanks to popular e-commerce sites like Shopify or BigCommerce.
 If they want to build up their market share and not lose out, they need to ensure smooth customer experience.

 This article covers the following topics:

-- Empty template: e-commerce journey
+- Bonus: e-commerce journey template

-- Identify potential new target groups for a shop
+- Identify potential new target groups

 - What does the user need/want?